apptjs/appt-core/README.md

 # @appt/core
-This package is the main dependency of the framework.
+This package is the main dependency of our framework.
 With it, you can start your NodeJs application and scale it on a *non-intrusive/non-imperative* way by maintaining everything over a **Dependency Injection Pattern** working together with a **Module/Component** abstraction provided by Appt.

 ## Install
     $ npm install @appt/core --save